chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 - Some contracts have dedicated views for this, that simulate the execution logic
 - However, this is sometimes not practical and they don't exist
 - One way to simulate transactions is with staticCall if the function returns the data you want
+- However, staticCall only works for single calls.
+So you couldn't simulate an approval and swap together
 - And another way is to run on a forked environment

 ???